 Myth #1: No rash means no Lyme

-Many people associate Lyme disease with the presence of a bullseye-shaped rash (erythema migrans [EM]).
+Many people associate Lyme disease with the presence of erythema migrans (EM), with or without a bull’s-eye-shaped rash.
 While it is true that EM will manifest in the majority of cases, its absence does not preclude Lyme disease.
 In fact, approximately 20% to 30% of persons infected with Lyme disease do not present with EM.2

 Myth #2: If you don’t remember being bitten, you don’t have Lyme